1231301695/TT4L_G6_Requirements_Project/SRS.md

 **Educational Level**: Varies significantly; may include non-university-educated users.

-**Experience**: Limited or no experience with academic portals; typically unfamiliar with institutional systems or digital academic tools.
+**Experience**: Limited or no experience with academic systems; typically unfamiliar with institutional systems or digital academic tools.

 **Technical Expertise**: Low to moderate.
-May only access the portal occasionally via mobile devices.
+May only access the system occasionally via mobile devices.

 **Disabilities**: May include older users with visual impairments or limited digital literacy.

 **Usability Influence**: Requires a simple, mobile-friendly interface with clear language, SMS alerts, and minimal navigation layers.
-SMS notification design is critical due to likely preference for mobile communication over in-portal browsing.
+SMS notification design is critical due to likely preference for mobile communication over in-system browsing.

 #### **1.3.3.3 Lecturer** {#1.3.3.3-lecturer}